Pokawa/idle-speed-test/README.md

 # Idle SpeedTest Service

 Bash script that let's you perform background speedtests for your wifi netwowork.
-And python script to plot the results
+And python script to plot the results and print stats

 ## Getting Started